BrainardLab/MatlabJobSupport/README.md

 I imagine we will have several of these, each aimed at a specific execution environment.
 For starters:
  - run in a Docker container on the local host
  - run in a Docker container on a remote host, via SSH (assumes host and credentials have been configured)
- - run in a Docker container on a temporary AWS instance, via AEWS CLI and SSH (assumes AWS CLI has been configured)
+ - run in a Docker container on a temporary AWS instance, via AWS CLI and SSH (assumes AWS CLI has been configured)
  - run in a Kubernetes pod (assumes kubectl has been configured)

 # Docker Images